A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Results Discussion

 When $\zeta(t)$ is modeled as a standard Wiener process, its derivative $\displaystyle\frac{d\zeta(t)}{dt}$ corresponds to Gaussian white noise $\eta(t)$ with zero mean and delta-correlated fluctuations as $\langle\eta(t)\eta(t^\prime)\rangle=\delta(t-t^\prime)$.
 The Langevin equation then becomes:

 The associated Fokker-Planck equation~\cite{Risken96,Gardiner85} for the time evolution of the probability density of $\hat{T}_{\mathrm{max}}$, denoted by $P(\hat{T}_{\mathrm{max}},t)$ is {

 }

 For colored noise, $\zeta(t)$ is a correlated stochastic process with noise correlation $\langle\eta(t)\eta(t^\prime)\rangle=\kappa(t-t^\prime)$, where $\kappa(t-t^\prime)$ is a smooth, decaying correlation function of time difference.
-It is typically modeled as an Ornstein-Uhlenbeck (OU) process, which is an exponentially correlated noise with a correlation time, $\tau$ and is given by\cite{Giuggioli19,Van89,Haunggi94,Lien2025,Alexandrov2025}:
+It is typically modeled as an Ornstein-Uhlenbeck (OU) process, which is an exponentially correlated noise with a correlation time $\tau$, given by~\cite{Giuggioli19,Van89,Haunggi94,Lien2025,Alexandrov2025}:

-where $\tau$ is the correlation time and $D$ is the noise strength.
+where $D$ is the noise strength.
 Substituting this Eq.~\eqref{ou} into the Langevin equation~\eqref{Langevin_gen}, we get a coupled set of stochastic differential equations.
 The corresponding Fokker-Planck equation~\cite{Giuggioli19,Van89,Haunggi94,Lien2025,Alexandrov2025} that describes the time evolution of the joint probability density function of $\hat{T}_{\mathrm{max}}$ and $\zeta(t)$ is:

 In the case of Lévy noise, the Langevin equation becomes~\cite{Denisov09,Zan20,Chechkin06,Metzler00,Zheng2020}:

 where $L(t)=\displaystyle\frac{d\zeta(t)}{dt}$ is a Lévy process with stability index $\alpha$ (where $0<\alpha<2$).
 The corresponding Fokker-Planck equation generalizes to a fractional Fokker-Planck equation~\cite{Denisov09,Zan20,Chechkin06,Metzler00,Zheng2020} as: {